 It’s essential to have a DevOps platform that allows this central artifact management from one solution.
 A unified experience provides clear visibility and a single source of truth for your entire SDLC and software assets.
 This speeds up software delivery, improves code quality, security, and governance, and lets you take action and trigger automated processes over your dependency downloads, repositories, deployments, builds, pipelines and releases.

 By managing both delivery processes, and delivery assets and outputs from a single, end-to-end DevOps solution, and not having to “context switch” between disparate tools, you’ll be able to:

-- Centrally manage security and ensure compliance, across all tools, processes, artifacts and repositories, including third party ones, from code to production.
+- Manage security and compliance, across all tools, processes, artifacts and repositories, including third party ones, to ensure governance throughout the organization.

 2 — Secured from the start — with built-in DevSecOps and ‘shift left’ capabilities

 Enterprise DevOps must incorporate security and compliance checks across the entire software lifecycle — from development to deployment to production.
 Anywhere between 60 percent and 80 percent of application code is made up of third-party open source components.
 Using OSS dependencies as part of our applications greatly accelerates developer time-to-value and productivity by re-using existing components available in the ecosystem.
 However, these dependencies often contain security vulnerabilities and misconfigurations, license compliance issues, or other governance risks.

 Enterprises today must manage unprecedented software growth.
 They’re producing more and more artifacts and applications — all using OSS components.
 In addition, the continued adoption of microservices-based, cloud-native applications further widens the attack surface due to the myriad of connected services, and to the fact that each container image can contain dozens of layers with hundreds of OSS dependencies.